Is their Smart Home Security System worth the Price?

 Customer Support: They will be there.
 Vivint's customer support has a wide range of hours, making it easy to contact them.

-We rate their customer support 3.7 of 5 stars.
+We give their customer support a 3 of 5 star rating.

 Who's that Guy at My Door?
 Door to Door Sales Reviews